 The Registration Process of Trademarks

 In the U.S., the registration process of trademarks involves various steps.
-The process starts by filing an application in the office of the United States Patent and Trade Mark.
+The process starts by filing an application with the USPTO.
 The application is reviewed after three months.
 It is then approved and published by an attorney.
 The mark is registered after 30 days in case there is no opposition.

 The owner of a trademark can maintain the rights through lawful usage of the trademark.
 The rights can be withdrawn if the mark is inactive for a period of time.
 Different countries have various mechanisms that dictate the removal of a trademark.